 We’ve all seen those home improvement shows where they buy an old house that needs work and transform it into an amazing home.
-And houses that need fixing up are usually more affordable than homes which are move-in ready.
+It can be an appealing option, because houses that need fixing up are usually more affordable than homes that are move-in ready.

-Is buying a fixer upper home right for you?
-Check out these pros, cons, and tips and decide for yourself!
+Is buying a fixer-upper home right for you?
+Check out these pros, cons, and tips to help you decide for yourself!

 - Lower taxes.
-Since you are buying a home with a lower value, the property taxes will likely be lower too.
-Your home’s value could be reassessed after you complete renovations, however.
+Since you are buying a home with a lower value, the property taxes will likely be lower, too.
+However, your home’s value could be reassessed after you complete renovations.

 - Cost of renovation.
-A whole house remodel can be expensive.
-Depending on how much work you need to do, you may end up spending more money than you would have if you bought a ready to move in home.
+An entire house remodel can be expensive.
+Depending on how much work you need to do, you may end up spending more money than you would have if you had bought a ready-to-move-in home.

 - Unknown expenses.
 With an older home, you may uncover issues that your home inspection did not find.
-These surprise problems can put a strain on your budget.
+These surprise problems could put a strain on your budget.

 - It takes a long time.
-Fixing up a home can take months or years depending on the work that needs to be done, the money you have to do it, and the time the renovations take.
+Fixing up a home can take months—or years—depending on the work that needs to be done, as well as the money you have to do it.
 This can mean living in a construction zone or paying for temporary housing.

 - Get the home inspected.
 While an inspection might not find every problem, it can help you identify problems and estimate the cost of repairs.
 A home inspection can also help you prioritize what work needs to be tackled first.

 - Negotiate.
-With a fixer upper, you often have the upper hand in negotiations.
-The seller is less likely to have many offers and will be more willing to negotiate.
+With a fixer-upper, you often have the upper hand during negotiations.
+The seller is less likely to have many offers and should be more willing to negotiate.

 - Estimate the costs.
-You should consider the cost of the home as well as the estimated cost of renovations.
-You don’t want to buy a home then realize you can’t pay for all the work it needs.
+You should consider the cost of the home, as well as the estimated cost of renovations.
+You wouldn’t want to buy a home, then realize you can’t pay for all the work that needs to be done.

 - Decide what you can do yourself.
 You can save money if you tackle some of the improvements yourself.
-It’s best to hire a professional for structural, electrical, and plumbing work however.
+However, it’s best to hire a professional for structural, electrical, and plumbing work.